lukekavanagh/lukekavanagh.github.io/unit_1/week_3/README.md

 10. Treehouse: [Website Optimization](http://teamtreehouse.com/library/website-optimization)
 11. [Make your Website Interactive](./interactive-website)

+#### Everyday
+- Practice touch typing in JavaScript / jQuery with [typing.io](https://typing.io).
+You should be past 40wpm by the end of phase zero.
+- Practice sublime text, terminal, and git shortcuts with [shortcutfoo.com](https://www.shortcutfoo.com/).

 ## Submitting your work

 - You must complete the [week's submission form](http://goo.gl/forms/y1ZOlZfiSI) to turn in your work.